allardbrain/sensehat-rainbow-hearts/README.md

 ## Clone This Repo
 Open your Terminal or Command Prompt, and navigate to whichever directory you want this repo to be copied to (if you're not sure, you can save it in your Desktop directory).

+For example: `cd ~/<your directory path here>` or `cd ~/Desktop`

-Copy and paste this into your Terminal or Command Prompt and press enter:
+Copy and paste the command below into your Terminal or Command Prompt and press enter:
 `git clone https://github.com/allardbrain/pi-senseHAT-rainbow-hearts.git`

+Navigate to the `pi-senseHAT-rainbow-hearts` directory that was created when you cloned the repo.

+`cd pi-senseHAT-rainbow-hearts`

 You can now access the `hearts.py` file and run it.
 * If you're using the GUI, you can open the file with Python 3 (IDLE) and press the `F5` key to run it.